ml6754/Dodge-MCO-DodgeAttack-Patch/README.md

 - **Patch:** ME

 ## Future Updates
-- More options like step dodge only/roll dodge only with FOMOD installation
+- More options like step dodge only/roll dodge only